stuntrally/stuntrally3/docs/Features.md

     Easier - Drive to get higher score, if too low repeat a stage.
   - 🥇 Challenges - few tracks, quite difficult to pass, game already set up.
     Challenging - Drive with no mistakes to win bronze, silver or gold prize.
+  - 💎 Collections - single track to roam freely, with placed gems to collect.
 - 👥 More Players
   - 🪟 Split Screen - 2 to 6 players on 1 screen (requires a good GPU or reduced graphics options)
   - 🌎 Multiplayer - over internet or in local network, in-game chat.
 See Wiki, no game server, needs direct connect.